Multiyear Guaranteed Annuity (MYGA)

 Are MYGAs Safe?

-A type of fixed annuity, MYGAs are a safer way to grow your money than investments like stocks and bonds.
+A type of fixed annuity, MYGAs are a safer way to grow your money than investments such as stocks and bonds.
 This is because they’re not tied to the market, which means they’re not vulnerable to market volatility.

 MYGA contracts also typically guarantee the premium, meaning you won’t lose the money you used to purchase the annuity, and they allow you to grow your money during an agreed-upon guaranteed interest rate period that will not fluctuate.